Display and Formatting of Results

 bZwCdK2MgDrkaBYQT6pnHsF5pA==

-Checking a site for presence in Google News by keyword
+Checking a Website for Presence in Google News by Keyword

 matches = linksToOneString.match('.+?(' _ p1.query.domain _ ').+?');